A stable local commuting projector and optimal $hp$ approximation estimates in ${\boldsymbol H}(\mathrm{curl})$: Setting and notation

 \section{Setting and notation}

-Let $\om, \Om \subset \RR^3$ be open, Lipschitz polyhedral domains; $\Om$ will be used to denote the computational domain, while we reserve the notation $\om \subseteq \Om$ for its simply connected subsets.
-Notice that we do not require $\Om$ to be simply connected.
+Let $\om, \Om \subset \RR^3$ be open, Lipschitz polyhedral domains; $\Om$ will be used to denote the computational domain, while we reserve the notation $\om \subseteq \Om$ for its subdomains.
+We do not make any assumptions on the topology of $\Om$; $\Om$ is not necessarily homotopic to a ball (contractible) and nontrivial cohomology spaces induced by $\Om$ are allowed.
+The subdomains $\om$ (patches of elements below) will later, in turn, be supposed homotopic to a ball (contractible).
 We will use the notation $a \ls b$ when there exists a positive constant $C$ such that $a \leq C b$; we will always specify the dependencies of $C$.